HISTORY, SYMBOLISM AND DEMONSTRATING BEHAVIORS CONSISTENT WITH OUR VALUES

 Lead: Vice President Amy Hass

 - Student, staff, faculty and alumni members of the task force have been confirmed.
-First meeting tentatively scheduled for November.
+The task force has been meeting bi-weekly since November 2020.

 - Taskforce members: